Cubemil/Cubemil/README.md

 <h1>About me</h1>

 - 💻 Studying Computer Science in Germany
-- Working as a Programming Tutor and Agile Project Manager
+- Working as a Software Engineer and Programming Tutor
 - Certified Scrum Master
-- 📚 Currently working on projects using Unity, Java, Vue, Express and Python
+- 📚 Currently working on projects using Unity, Java, Vue, Express and Python, F#
 - Currently not actively committing projects on this page, but mirroring finished repos here
 - I've always been passionate about computers, technology and complex software such as video games, and I hope I can pursue a career in this field.
 - More about me: